 Scientific Management is another special sense of an approach to management in which it undertakes the responsibility for deciding the proper standards and all the methods of work which gives close supervision on the workers.

-In simpler words, scientific management is the art of knowing accurately ‘what is to be done’ and ‘how this is will be done’.
-Under this approach, the scientific techniques are applied in the recruitment, at the time of selection, and on training, the workers and are also used in tackling various industrial problems.
+In simpler words, Scientific Management is the art of knowing accurately ‘what is to be done’ and ‘how this will be done’.
+Under this approach, the scientific techniques are applied in the recruitment, at the time of selection, and in training the workers and are also used in tackling various industrial problems.
 Also, we will know about the man behind these techniques in our next section and will be introduced to his scientific techniques.

 Techniques of Scientific Management by FW Taylor

 Taylor has led down various techniques of Scientific Management which were as follows:

 7. Differential Piece-Rate Plan.

 We will discuss all seven techniques in good detail.

 Work-study implies an organized based study.
 This objectifies, systematizes, the efficiency of various operations in an enterprise.
 All around, this technique analyses the whole system.

 These techniques are also used in the examination of human work in all its context and which lead systematically to the investigation of all the factors.

 2. Standardization of Tools and Equipment: